tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

 ```

 ## Layers
-AWS Lambda contains the concept of *layers*.
+AWS Lambda includes the concept of *layers*.
 A [Lambda layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) is a ZIP archive that can contain auxiliary code, a library, a custom runtime, some configuration or whatever external dependency can help you keep the core Lambda small and more easily managed.
 Since Go is a statically-linked language, all dependencies are included in the final binary so layers provide no immediate benefits.

 Nevertheless, when you start hitting the deployment size limits, you can make use of [pre-compiled Go plugins](https://golang.org/pkg/plugin/), but the limitations might not be worth the trouble.

 ## Versions
 Another useful feature of are *versions*.
 [Lambda versions](https://docs.aws.amazon.com/lambda/latest/dg/configuration-versions.html) act like endpoint versions.
-You can use them to publish multiple implementations of a function and slowly deprecate the new one, or for Beta testing an internal system with an unpublished copy of the function.
+You can use them to publish multiple implementations of a function and slowly deprecate older ones, or for Beta testing an internal system with an unpublished copy of the function.

 ## Outro
 That's all for today.
 I hope you enjoyed our foray into the world of Lambdas.
 I *think* I'll be using them more from now on, since they're not that mysterious black-box anymore; they seem like a great tool that can shine under specific circumstances.
-And with competition from Azure, GCP, Cloudflare and others, I think serverless will slowly find its place in many tech stacks.
+And with competition from Azure, GCP, Cloudflare and others, I think serverless will slowly mature and find its place in many tech stacks.

 <br>
 <br>